 As expected, when we re-run the linear and non-linear models, we get much better results when using cross-validation over hospital splits.
 We still observe that the non-linear gradient boosting models are more powerful than the baseline linear regression.

-Note that looking at a random split is not necessarily irrelevant.
-After all, you may be happy to have an algorithm which is able to take into account the specificities of the scanner the image comes from, as long as it does not integrate selection bias from the hospital.
+Note that it is not necessarily irrelevant to look at a random split.
+After all, you may be happy to have an algorithm that is able to take into account the specificities of the scanner the image comes from, as long as it does not integrate selection bias from the hospital.

 - Spend time to analyze your data.